BukolaOrire/Restaurant-Ratings/README.md

 ```

 ## Findings and Conclusion
-- After carefully analyzing Consumer demographics and Restaurants demographics, the results indicated that there is an unstable deman
-  and supply equilibrium between the top consumer preferred cuisine and restaurant cuisine.
-At most, 97 consumers out of 138 total
+- After carefully analyzing Consumer demographics and Restaurants demographics, the results indicated that there is an unstable demand and supply equilibrium between  consumer preferred
-  consumers prefer Mexican cuisine compared to other cuisine, yet only few restaurants are offering mexicancuisine.
-There are 78 other
+  cuisines and restaurant cuisines.
+At most, 97 consumers out of 138 total consumers prefer Mexican cuisine compared to other cuisines, yet only few restaurants are offering Mexican
+  cuisine.
-  cuisine consumers prefer but no restaurant is offering those services.
-Restaurants must include food diversity and expand their menu
+- There are 78 other cuisine consumers prefer but no restaurant is offering those services.
+Restaurants must include food diversity and expand their menu to include additional cuisine
-  to include additional cuisine that would fix the demand and supply gap which will help  improve consumer satisfaction and maximize
+  that would fix the demand and supply gap which will help  improve consumer satisfaction and maximize profit.
+The results also suggest that consumers aged 18 to 30 had the highest
-  profit.
-The results also suggest that consumers aged 18 to 30 had the highest level of patronage.
+  level of patronage.
+- Further analysis also revealed  that consumer food preference had no direct impact on the success of the restaurants, as observed among the highest rated restaurants.
+There are other
+  factors that may influence consumers decision to patronize a restaurant, such as the overall service and convenience of the restaurant and its environment, staff conduct, location
+  ,restaurant interior and ambience etc.
-- The top three  highest rated restaurants offered at least 75% of  the services consumers are interested in, and there are little to no
+- The top three  highest rated restaurants offered at least 75% of  the services consumers are interested in, and there are little to no constraints in restaurant demographics when
-  constraints in restaurant demographics when compared to consumer demographics.
-There is still  need for improvement on services
-  rendered by these restaurants.
+  compared to consumer demographics.
+There is still  need for improvement on services rendered by these restaurants.
-- Potential investors looking to invest in the  restaurant business must conducted proper research and analysis on major factors such as
+- Potential investors looking to invest in the  restaurant business must conducted proper research and analysis on major factors such as location of the restaurant, competition, rate of
-  location of the Restaurant, Competition, Rate of return , Return on Investment , Capability, Type of Menu etc. In this Scenario, San
-  Luis Potosi is the top best restaurant location for possible investment.
+  return , return on Investment , capability, type of Menu etc. In this Scenario, San Luis Potosi is the top best restaurant location for possible investment.